Frequently Asked Questions for New and Current Fellows

 Once a Fellow, your responsibility is to help advance the organization, its membership, and the profession of midwifery.
 Opportunities include leadership and consultation as needed at the affiliate, state, and/or regional level.
 Here are some examples:

 a.
-Fellows are encouraged to consider speaking on a topic of interest at the Fellows' talk during the ACNM Annual Meeting.
-Please reach out to your Regional Representative
+Fellows are encouraged to consider speaking on a topic of interest at the Fellows' Talk during the ACNM Annual Meeting.
+Please reach out to your FACNM Board of Governors Regional Representative if interested.

 b.
 Fellows are invited to serve as mentors to students and new midwives.
 Please reach out to Teresa Marchese CNM, PhD, FACNM